What remains, after the act

 The Last Cut is not just the final blow.

-It is the instant when everything is already decided.
+It is the instant in which everything is already decided.

 It is the moment when the action fades and only the result remains.